monk-afk/filterplus/README.md

     core.global_exists("factions") == true
 ```

-A supporting mod should have a callback to provide variables to be used as the nametag flair.

-There should only be two variables provided: text, and optional color.
+A supported mod should have a callback to provide only two variables: text, and optional color.

 For example, the Factions mod would have a callback defined within itself.
 FilterPlus will attempt to call the external mod, expecting to receive a hex color and a text string: